mys-lang/mys/README.rst

 Mys is mainly targeting resource constrained single and multi core embedded systems, but is just as useful in desktop environments.

+Notable differences to Python:

+- Traits instead of classic inheritence.

+- Statically typed.

+- Bytes and strings are mutable.

+- Integers are bound (i32, u32, i64, ...).

+- Iterators do not (yet?) exist.

+- Rust-like generics.

+- Only packages.
+No stand alone modules.

+- Compiled to machine code.
+No interpreter.

+- Data races and memory corruptions are possible, but unlikely.

 Tutorial
 --------